FerrenF/Amazon-Review-Sentiment-Analysis-Pipeline/readme2.md

 These labels are not the same as the ratings (e.g. 1-star or 5-star) given in the dataset, and these ratings are not factored into the model.

 #### Label Distribution
-The balance of labels in the dataset is not distributed equally.
-To make them such, oversampling or undersampling is performed.
-The evaluations below all had their model use oversampling to achieve distributive balance.
+The balance of labels in the dataset is not distributed equally. l use oversampling to achieve distributive balance.
+This happens after the dataset is split into train/test group(s) and is only performed on the training set.

 2025-04-27 15:33:52,370 [INFO] Label counts before balancing: label